 Graduating students must notify the University that they intend to graduate through the File Diploma Request process on MySlice.

 Consult your thesis/dissertation advisor to begin preparation for your defense.
 Be sure that you are aware of all departmental procedures and regulations that pertain to your thesis/dissertation and oral examination.

 Form your Defense Committee

 Your defense committee consists of four voting members (including your advisor and oral defense chair).
-The chair of the oral examination presides over the exam and ensures that the regulations and declared policies of the Graduate School and your department are followed.
+The chair of the oral examination is a tenured or tenure-track faculty member, at Syracuse University, who presides over the exam and ensures that the regulations and declared policies of the Graduate School and your department are followed.

 Your defense committee consists of six voting members (including your advisor and oral defense chair who must be outside of your home department).
-The chair of the oral examination presides over the exam and ensures that the regulations and declared policies of the Graduate School and your department are followed.
-One external member from Syracuse University can be included, based on subject-matter expertise; however, this committee member cannot be a personal acquaintance.
+The chair of the oral examination is a tenured or tenure-track faculty member at Syracuse University, who presides over the exam and ensures that the regulations and declared policies of the Graduate School and your department are followed.
+One external member can be included, based on subject-matter expertise; however, this committee member cannot be a personal acquaintance.
 You must petition to include more than one external committee member.

 Submit a Request for Exam

-A request form exam must be submitted at least three weeks prior to the proposed defense date.
-The Request for Examination (ROE) form is submitted electronically.
-Once you have successfully submitted this form you will receive a confirmation email with a pdf document of your ROE form.
-You must print the pdf and obtain the signatures of your advisor and academic unit chair.
-The signed ROE form must be submitted to the Graduate School in 304 Lyman Hall.
+A Request for Examination form must be submitted at least three weeks prior to the proposed defense date.
+The Request for Examination (RFE) form is submitted electronically.
+Once you have successfully submitted this form you will receive a confirmation email with a PDF document of your RFE form.
+You must print the PDF and obtain the signatures of your advisor and academic unit chair.
+The signed RFE form must be submitted to the Graduate School in 304 Lyman Hall.
 Your request will not be processed until the signed form is received.
 The signed form provides formal notification to the Graduate School that your department supports your request to proceed with your defense.

 Formal Defense Notification